 It’s a way of life, a work of creative art.
 They found the land, designed the house, designed the landscape, planned the homestead, and even turned it into a bed & breakfast.

-However, if she’s indoors, she’s likely writing, either homeschool books, journaling workbooks, seminars, or courses, or spending time with other homeschool mamas virtually.
+However, if she’s indoors, she’s likely writing, either homeschool books, journaling workbooks, seminars, or courses, or coaching homeschool moms virtually.

 Teresa aspires to ‘fill my paper with the breathing of my heart (thank you, William Wordsworth).